William Bulger: Political career

 Bulger became interested in politics in 1959 and was first elected to the Massachusetts House of Representatives as a Democrat in 1960.
 After serving five terms, Bulger was elected to the Massachusetts State Senate in 1970 representing the First Suffolk District.
-In 1973 he was named Second Assistant Floor Majority Leader.
+In 1973, he was named Second Assistant Floor Majority Leader.
 After Joseph DiCarlo's conviction for extortion in 1977, Bulger succeeded him as Senate Majority Leader.
-Bulger was elected President of the Massachusetts State Senate in 1978 and was re-elected every two years to 1996, making his time as State Senate president the longest tenure in Massachusetts history.
+Bulger was elected President of the Massachusetts State Senate in 1978 and was re-elected every two years through 1996, making his time as State Senate president the longest tenure in Massachusetts history.

 Like other Massachusetts politicians who were elected leaders of their legislative chambers, Bulger was frequently pilloried in the media, but remained very popular in his district.
-He won his district election every two years from 1961 to 1994 without ever facing a challenge more serious than he faced in the Democratic primary in 1988, when Stephen Holt, a neophyte liberal activist and bookstore owner from Dorchester won 31 out of 60 precincts, only to lose the district by a landslide due to the huge turnout of Bulger supporters in South Boston.
+He won his district election every two years from 1961 to 1994 without ever facing a serious challenger other than in the Democratic primary in 1988, when Stephen Holt, a neophyte liberal activist and bookstore owner from Dorchester, won 31 out of 60 precincts, only to lose by a landslide due to the huge turnout of Bulger supporters in South Boston.

+Bulger appeared in Primary Motive as Senator William Bulger.

-For many years, Bulger hosted the annual St. Patrick's Day Breakfast in South Boston.
-This is a "roast" of politicians.
+For many years, Bulger hosted the annual St. Patrick's Day Breakfast in South Boston; it is a "roast" of politicians.

 Political milestones

-Bulger was a leading opponent of the desegregation of Boston schools achieved through desegregation busing.
-During one protest he called the police who were arresting protestors to desegregation "the gestapo".
+Bulger was a leading opponent of the desegregation of Boston schools achieved through busing.
+During one protest, he called the police who were arresting protestors against desegregation "the Gestapo".

-During the 1960s, he led efforts to write the first child abuse reporting laws in the state.
+During the 1960s, Bulger led efforts to write the first child abuse reporting laws in the state.
 He was supportive of environmental protection legislation.

 Bulger was among the first advocates of charter schools and public school choice.
 During the 1980s, he advocated funding of public libraries, the expansion of childhood nutrition services and fuel assistance programs.
 As Senate president, Bulger led the debate on welfare reform in the early 1990s, with the resulting legislation becoming the model for a national law.